tvdboom/ATOM/docs_sources/api/models/ols.md

 ------------------------------

 Ordinary Least Squares is just linear regression without any regularization.
-It fits a linear model with coefficients w = (w1, …, wp) to minimize the residual sum of squares between the observed targets in the dataset, and the targets predicted by the linear approximation.
+It fits a linear model with coefficients w=(w1, …, wp) to minimize the residual sum of squares between the observed targets in the dataset, and the targets predicted by the linear approximation.